What percentage of UCA students belong to fraternities or sororities?

 Do the Greek organizations have Houses?

 One fraternity maintains a privately owned houses located adjacent to campus on Donaghey Avenue.
-Four other fraternities lease University property on Western Avenue and another leases a University home on Augusta Avenue.
+Four other fraternities lease University property on Western Avenue and another leases a University home on College Avenue.
 These houses offer a residential sleeping range of 10 – 40 members depending on the fraternity.
 Each house has a small kitchen area, but none of fraternities provide daily meals.
 The cost of living in the house is comparable, if not lower than, room costs in apartments near campus.
+Phase II of Greek Village, which includes fraternity housing, is currently being explored.

 Who should we contact if we have questions or concerns about Greek Life at UCA?